English (UK)

 You get it.

-Remember to include a good mix of relevant hard skills and soft skills for flight attendants.
+Plus, remember to include a good mix of relevant hard skills and soft skills for cabin crew attendants.

-Expert Hint: If there’s a flight attendant ability that’s super important, bolster it by proving it in your CV work history section.
+Expert Hint: If there’s a cabin crew ability that’s super important, bolster it by proving it in your CV work history section.
 For example, if they want “friendliness,” mention your customer happiness award in your key achievements.

-6. Spice Up Your Flight Attendant CV With These Extra Sections
+6. Spice Up Your Flight Cabin Crew CV With These Extra Sections

 1. Languages.
 Carriers flying internationally often require fluency in a second language.
 If you know another language, add it and your level of proficiency.

 2. Certifications.
-As a flight attendant, you’ll receive training in first aid, safety, etc. Get the jump on your competition by listing a certification if you have it.
+As a cabin crew professional, you’ll receive training in first aid, safety, etc. Get the jump on your competition by listing a certification if you have it.

 3. Volunteer Work on a CV.
 Not only does this make you look like a saint, but you also get to beef up your CV experience.